wongzw/IS4242_Group_4/README.md

 ## Installation

-Install the necessary packages by run the following command in the terminal
+Install the necessary packages by running the following command in the terminal

 `pip install -r requirements.txt`